captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 [Laughs]
 ---
 So does that make you the executioner?
+[laughs]
 ---
 ## PETER:
 Cheryl come on.